ellen-y-yan/frankly_mssec/README.md

 - Auth via Azure AD (`DefaultAzureCredential`)

-## 📬 Optimization and Feature Ideas
+## 📬 Optimization Directions

 - Use reranker to improve output accuracy
-- Extension to agentic AI framework such as Semantic Kernel
-- Integration with live Defender Advanced hunting/ IT operations API
 - Human/User in the loop for model evaluation
 - Better curated sample query response set

+## 🔹Feature Ideas

+- Integration with live Defender Advanced hunting/ IT operations API
+- Automation with email inquiries for MDE PG productivity
+- Extension to agentic AI framework such as Semantic Kernel for tool calling, such as internal APIs for auto-remediation

 ## Product Story